rjw57/richwareham.com-static/_posts/2014-11-09-ocr-in-python.md

 image.
 (I.e. the "wartime paper" effect.)
 Instead we want to manipulate the images to exctract a vector of features which are tolerant to small shifts or small changes in intensity.
-Fortunately I have just a thing in my little bag of tricks a [Python implementation of the Dual-Tree Complex Wavelt Transform](https://github.com/rjw57/dtcwt).
+Fortunately I have just a thing in my little bag of tricks a [Python implementation of the Dual-Tree Complex Wavelet Transform](https://github.com/rjw57/dtcwt).

 It's not required to know the specifics of the transform but see what happens if